parmejohn/scRNA-pipeline-UofM/README.md

 ```
 apptainer pull --arch amd64 library://parmejohn/uofm/scrnaseq_singularity:latest
 ```
-Apptainer and singularity are the same, but apptainer is the new name.
+Apptainer and singularity is the same tool, but apptainer is the new naming scheme.
 Also to note, when using apptainer, library may not be set up which could lead to pull errors if using the command above.

 ## Usage